-- Revenue recognition;
+- · Revenue recognition;

 - Contingent liabilities;

-- Inventories;
+- · Inventories;

-- Share-based compensation;
+- · Share-based compensation;

-- Valuation of goodwill, acquired intangible assets and in-process research and development (IPR&D);

-- Valuation of contingent consideration; and

-- Income taxes.
+- Valuation of goodwill, acquired intangible assets and in-process research and development; - · Valuation of contingent consideration; and - Income taxes.

-For a complete discussion of these critical accounting policies, refer to "Critical Accounting Policies and Use of Estimates" within "Item 7 -Management's Discussion and Analysis of Financial Condition and Results of Operations" included within our Form 10-K for the year ended December 31, 2016.
-We have reviewed our critical accounting policies as disclosed in our Form 10-K, and we have not noted any material changes.
+For a complete discussion of these critical accounting policies, refer to "Critical Accounting Policies and Use of Estimates" within "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" included within our Form 10-K for the year ended December 31, 2017.
+Updates to our critical accounting policy for revenue recognition, including impacts from the adoption of the new revenue accounting standard, are discussed within Note 13, Revenue Recognition.